crxjs/chrome-extension-tools/README.md

 <div style="padding-left: 30px; padding-bottom: 10px;">

 <details>
-<summary>Does this mean I don't have to refresh my extension?</summary>
+<summary>Does this mean I don't have to manually reload my extension during development?</summary>
 <br>
-WOP: Remembering to reload your Chrome extension every time you change your code can be a pain, and if you forget to reload, you're left wondering, "Why isn't this working?"
+Improve your development experience with our reloader!
+You won't have to reload your Chrome extension every time you make a change to your code.
+We know what a pain it can be to forget and wonder, "Why isn't this working? 😟".
 </details>

 <details>
-<summary>Does it also refresh the pages I am injecting content scripts?</summary>
+<summary>Does it also reload the pages I am injecting content scripts?</summary>
 <br>
 Ever got the error `"Extension context invalidated"` in your content script?
 That happens when the extension reloads but the content script doesn't.
-Our reloader makes sure that doesn't happen by reloading your content scripts when it reloads your extension.
+Our reloader makes sure that doesn't happen by reloading your content scripts when it reloads your extension automatically.
 </details>

 <details>